 - George of the Jungle: Beatrice Stanhope wants her daughter Ursula to marry the wealthy (yet smug and arrogant) Lyle Vandergroot.
 Even after hearing how Lyle abandoned Ursula to a lion attack and shot George, she fully expects Ursula to marry him, and thinks that George is a savage oaf who isn't worthy of her daughter.
 In the sequel, she has no problem with Lyle hypnotising Ursula into thinking she's still in love with him.

 - Deconstructed in Meet the Parents where Jack constantly compares Greg to Pam's ex, Kevin, treating Kevin like a close friend and The Ace.
-He is later called out on his BS by the others, as Jack apparently only remotely started liking Kevin after he and Pam split, outing him as merely an Overprotective Dad who doesn't think anyone is good enough for his daughter.
+He is later called out on his BS by the others, as Jack apparently only remotely started liking Kevin after he and Pam split, outing him as merely a Boyfriend-Blocking Dad who doesn't think anyone is good enough for his daughter.

 - A Recipe for Seduction's big conflict is that Jessica doesn't want to marry her boyfriend Billy and is falling in love with Harland.
 However, her mother insists she has to marry Billy to help their family's money troubles.
 She and Billy go through great lengths to try and get Harland out of the picture so Jessica doesn't have a choice.